SirMorfield/ts_init/README.md

 # TS init

-A template repository for TypeScript projects.
+A template repository for TypeScript projects\
+Because the whole JS build system is quite confusing

 # Features

 - eslint
 - eslint caching
-- prettier
+- prettier (as subset of eslint so you can use eslint --fix and not have to also run prettier)
 - Lining check in github pipeline
 - pre-commit hook for linting
 - containerized by docker